baileyballangarry/osticket-postinstall/README.md

 </p>

 <p>
-SLA Plans define the expected time frame within which a particular ticket is to be resolved by the help desk.
-To create SLA Plans, navigate to the Admin Panel and select "Manage" followed by "SLA Plans".
-Each SLA Plan consists of a schedule and a grace period.
-For example, the SEV-A SLA Plan may have a 24/7 schedule with an hour-long grace period.
+SLA Plans establish the anticipated time frame in which a specific ticket should be resolved by the help desk.
+To craft SLA Plans, access the Admin Panel, and select "Manage," then choose "SLA Plans."
+Each SLA Plan comprises a timetable and an allowance period.
+For instance, the SEV-A SLA Plan might feature a 24/7 schedule with a one-hour grace period.
 </p>

 <p>